Padfoot-Luna/GraphMotifParameters/README.md

 # Goal

-The purpose of this project is to implement the algorithms for counting subgrpahs using framework Graph Motif Parameters, and test if our algorithms are more efficient in time.
+The purpose of this project is to implement the algorithms for counting subgraphs using framework Graph Motif Parameters, and test if our algorithms are more efficient in time.

 # Implementations